Firearm: Personal defense weapons

 Personal defense weapons were developed to provide rear and "second-line" personnel not otherwise armed with high-caliber firearms (vehicle and weapon crews, engineers, logistical personnel, etc.) with a method of effective self-defense against skirmishers and infiltrators who cannot effectively be defeated by low-powered submachine guns and handguns, often the only firearms suitable for those personnel (while they could be issued rifles or carbines, those would become unnecessary burdens in their normal duties, during which the likelihood of hostility is fairly rare regardless, making their issuance questionable).
-Thus, per their name, personal defense weapons allow these personnel to effectively defend themselves from enemies and repel attacks themselves or at least until support can arrive.
-They are not intended for civilian self-defense due to their nature as automatic firearms (which are usually prohibited from civilian purchase), though some semi-automatic PDWs exist for the civilian market, albeit often with longer barrels.
+PDWs were also designed for use by special forces teams as some use specialized ammunition designed to offer better penetration against modern body armor than traditional pistol rounds but with reduced recoil, such as the MP7, they also offer an advantage for missions when stealth and concealability are needed.
+PDWs are also used by law enforcement for situations when they don't want to appear conspicuously armed, such as undercover DEA and FBI agents or Secret Service agents on protection details, as a PDW can easily be concealed under a coat or jacket but still be rapidly deployed.

-Examples of personal defense weapons include the FN P90, Heckler & Koch MP7, AAC Honey Badger, and ST Kinetics CPW.
+Examples of personal defense weapons include the FN P90, Heckler & Koch MP7, AAC Honey Badger, ST Kinetics CPW, SIG MCX, and SIG MPX.